Hi, my name is

 Working directly with the studio's owner, I crafted nearly all of the game's levels, and refined its systems to increase engagement and drive monetization.

-I closely monitored analytics data, weekly reviewing drop-off statistics per level and finetuning challenges to reduce churn and keep players in the game.
+I closely monitored analytics data, weekly reviewing drop-off statistics per level and finetuning challenges to reduce churn.

 Other Projects and Skills